For Massachusetts residents

 Find free meals for kids, please note this information is continously updated.

-WIC is a federal nutrition program that provides healthy foods, nutrition education, and other services free of charge to Massachusetts families who qualify.
+WIC is a nutrition program that provides healthy foods, nutrition education, breastfeeding support, and referrals to healthcare and other services, free of charge, to Massachusetts families who qualify.

-The Families First Coronavirus Response Act of 2020 authorized the payment of P-EBT food benefits to households with children who would have received free school lunches under the National School Lunch Act, if not for a school closure.
+The Families First Coronavirus Response Act of 2020 authorized the payment of P-EBT food benefits to households with children who would have received free or reduced-price school meals at a public school, if not for a school closure.
 These temporary food benefits are to help cover the cost of meals children would otherwise would have received at school.
+To date, over 588,000 Massachusetts school children have received P-EBT and $389 million in benefits have been issued!

 For all other questions about P-EBT, who will receive benefits, and more, please visit www.map-ebt.org